 Cavities and Tooth Decay worsening with Covid-19 neglect

-Dental tooth Decay causes most of the tooth cavities and holes we regularly see in Teeth, so when the decay is removed the resultant hole left usually is filled-in, with a dental filling.
-These fillings are often Metal Amalgam fillings or more cosmetic White Fillings using Composite or Ceramic alternatives.
+Dental tooth Decay causes most of the tooth cavities and holes we regularly see in Teeth, so when the decay is removed the resultant cavity hole left, usually is filled-in, with a dental filling.
+These fillings were often Metal Amalgam fillings or more modernly, cosmetic White Fillings using Composite or Ceramic alternatives are becoming popular choices.